deadc0de6/dotdrop/README.md

 Here's how to deploy the above solution:

-* import the clear dotfile (creates the entries in the config)
+* import the clear dotfile (creates the correct entries in the config file)
 ```
 ./dotdrop.sh import ~/.secret
 ```
-* encrypt it and
+* encrypt the original dotfile
 ```
 <some-gpg-command> ~/.secret
 ```
-* overwrite the dotfile
+* overwrite the dotfile with the encrypted version
 ```
 cp <encrypted-version-of-secret> dotfiles/secret
 ```
 * edit the config file and add the transformation to the dotfile
-* commit and push changes
+* commit and push the changes

 ## Update dotdrop